shrinerb/shrine/doc/design.md

 * closes the file
 * creates a `Shrine::UploadedFile` from the data

+In applications it's common to create subclasses of `Shrine`, in order to allow having different uploading logic for different types of files.

 ## `Shrine::UploadedFile`

-`Shrine::UploadedFile` represents a file that was uploaded to a storage.
-It is essentially a wrapper around a data hash containing all the information about the uploaded file.
+`Shrine::UploadedFile` represents a file that was uploaded to a storage, and is the result of `Shrine#upload`.
+It is essentially a wrapper around a data hash containing information about the uploaded file.

 ```rb
 uploaded_file      #=> #<Shrine::UploadedFile>